yalicee/march-23-be-rated-restaurants/README.md

 2. A SEED file to put some development data into your database
 3. Router for the API
 4. Controllers for each route
-5. Write a Query for each data set you will require.
-We would usually export this from a `lib` directory in a `queries.js` file
+5. We wil need a spec folder and a spec file in order to test all our end-points.
 6. Connect to your database with the pg-promise library
 7. Return or insert/update the data required for each route as described below.
-8. On day 2 - Retroactively add tests to your routes and then continue with a TDD approach.

 ### Postgresql commands